danifranco/EM_domain_adaptation/Attention_Y-Net/README.md

 # Attention Y-Net

-Domain adaptation can be considered a transfer learning problem, so in our paper we decide to study Y-Net [1] like architecture, but using Attention U-Net [2,3] as a base architecture.
+Domain adaptation can also be addressed using multi-task networks.
+In our paper, we propose a novel architecture that builds on top of the Y-Net [1], but using a stable U-Net with attention gates [2,3] as base architecture.

 <img style="display: block;
         margin-left: auto;